-Version 1 is due before the start of class; please email to tsanger@uci.edu.
-Homework may be revised and resubmitted as version 2 prior to the following class.
-Grade is based on effort (version 1) and quality/correctness of results (version 2).
+Homework is due before midnight the day of the assigned class; please email to tsanger@uci.edu.

+Grade is based on effort and quality/correctness of results.

 Score for effort and quality is 1-5 for each, with total maximum score of 10.
+Score will be reduced by 2 points for each day late.